Marc Bell (entrepreneur): Career

 Bell has produced musicals and plays such as Jersey Boys, Rock of Ages, The Wedding Singer, August: Osage County, and A Catered Affair.
 His production Jersey Boys won a Tony Award for Best Musical in 2006 and August: Osage County won Best Play in 2008.
+Jersey Boys was the eighth highest grossing show in the history of Broadway with worldwide revenue of $1,644,848,098.
+Bell also won a Tony Award for Best Play in 2024 for Stereophonic (play) the most nominated play in the history of Broadway with 13 Tony nominations.

+In 2007 Bell filed a SPAC with the SEC for $250 million called Enterprise Acquisition Corp.
+In 2009 it merged with Armour Residential REIT.
+In 2025 Armour was worth $1.8 billion with over $18 billion of assets.

 In 2010 Bell, through Friend Finder Networks, tried to acquire Playboy Enterprises but was rebuffed after a $210 million bid.

 The Friend Finder Networks company and the Penthouse magazine that it owned filed for bankruptcy protection on September 17, 2013.
+FriendFinder’s current common stock was no longer traded on the open market.

+In 2013 Bell created The Boca Raton Police Foundation.
+He later retired as chairman in 2024.

-FriendFinder’s current common stock was wiped out and was no longer traded on the open market.
-In August 2013, FriendFinder's stock was delisted from Nasdaq because it consistently failed to trade for more than $1.
-That same year, Bell put his house in Boca Raton on the market for $35 million; it included a room modeled after the bridge of the Enterprise D from Star Trek: The Next Generation.
+Bell put his house in Boca Raton on the market for $35 million; it included a room modeled after the bridge of the Enterprise D from Star Trek: The Next Generation.
+The listing was removed in May, 2019.
+CNBC did a special on the house in 2014.

-In February 2016, Penthouse Global Media – a new company headed by Penthouse Entertainment managing director Kelly Holland – acquired the Penthouse brand from FriendFinder Networks.
-Penthouse Global Media filed for Chapter 11 bankruptcy on January 11, 2018 to address debt-related issues.
-All assets of Penthouse Global Media, Inc. were bought out by WGCZ Ltd., operators of Xvideos, on June 4, 2018 after winning a bankruptcy auction for US$11.2 million; other companies, such as MindGeek, also participated in the auction.
+On September 13, 2017, Bell took in 70 foster kids who were displaced during a Hurricane Irma from local shelters.